RockitBootcamp/Student-Resources/PHP/07 Loops/README.md

 - __W3 Schools__ [While Loops](http://www.w3schools.com/php/php_looping.asp)
 - __W3 Schools__ [For and Foreach](http://www.w3schools.com/php/php_looping_for.asp)

-###Extra Study
+## Extra Study

-#### `while` loops
+### While Loops

-- `While` loops allows you to execute a block of code while a certain condition exists.
+`While` loops allows you to execute a block of code while a certain condition exists.

 ```php
 $i = 0;
 while ($i <= 10){
   echo $i++, "<br>";
 }
 ```

-The above loops through until $i is no longer less than or equal to 10 and will print the numbers 1 through 10.
+The above loops until `$i` is bigger than 10 - in other words, until the condition is no longer true

 ```php
 $items = ['dog', 'cat', 'fish', 'horse', 'bird'];
 $i = 0;